 If you are looking for Taiwan’s lantern festival that most resembles the iconic images from those in Southeast Asia, it’s the Pingxi, or Pingsi, Sky Lantern Festival you are looking for.
 Discovery Channel voted the Pingxi Sky Lantern Festival as the second biggest New Year’s Eve celebration in the world.
 The tradition of releasing lanterns is said to have originated at the start of the spring planting season in the remote village of Pingxi.
 People would go to temple to pray for blessings and released the lanterns with prayers into the sky.
 The Pingxi Sky Lantern Festival coincides with the 15th day of the new lunar year and dates back more than 100 years.

 Taipei Lantern Festival

 This popular festival has been taking place since 1997 and continues to wow both locals and tourists.
-For 2014, the theme is “Let Your Dreams Gallop in Vigorous Taipei City” and will incorporate various elements and themed lantern areas.
+For 2015 the theme will incorporate various elements and themed lantern areas.
 Main areas of the Taipei Lantern Festival include Taipei Expo Park’s Yuanshan Park and Fine Arts Parks Area (excluding the Taipei Children’s Recreation Center and Taipei Fine Arts Museum).
 The festival extends beyond the main areas to Zhongshan Road (Section 1 to 3) where the “Blissful Sea of Lights” adorns the road.
 Look for seasonal displays, lights, colors and elements to brighten up Zhongshan Road for Chinese New Year.

 Yanshuei Beehive Rockets Festival